SAR-ARD/asard/docs/source/general/usage.rst

 Command Line Usage
 ------------------

-The `asard` package comes with a command line interface (CLI) tool ``asarrb`` with two subcommands ``init`` and ``process`` to initialize configuration and run the processing, respectively.
+The `asard` package comes with a command line interface (CLI) tool ``asard rb`` with two subcommands ``init`` and ``process`` to initialize configuration and run the processing, respectively.

 The base command can be used to print documentation and the package version:

 ::

-    asarrb --help
+    asard rb --help

 ::

-    asarrb --version
+    asard rb --version

-The ``asarrb init`` command can be used to initialize a configuration file from the package's default file and change some of the defaults.
+The ``asard rb init`` command can be used to initialize a configuration file from the package's default file and change some of the defaults.

 ::

-    asarrb init -c config.ini --work_dir /path/to/work_dir
+    asard rb init -c config.ini --work_dir /path/to/work_dir

 Alternatively, a previously created configuration file can be used as base:

 ::

-    asarrb init -c config.ini -s config_source.ini --work_dir /path/to/work_dir
+    asard rb init -c config.ini -s config_source.ini --work_dir /path/to/work_dir

 Just like with ``work_dir``, all configuration parameters can be modified via the CLI:

 ::

-    asarrb init -c config.ini --work_dir /path/to/work_dir --acq_mode IW --annotation dm,id
+    asard rb init -c config.ini --work_dir /path/to/work_dir --acq_mode IW --annotation dm,id

 Command line arguments passed to the SAR processor may contain ``-`` characters in the value, which are mistaken for argument key identifiers.
 An example is the SNAP ``gpt_args`` parameter.